cognitect/transit-js/README.md

 JavaScriptCore, and SpiderMonkey.

-Caching in addition to the tuned adaptive map implementation means that under a large number of JavaScript implementations (Chrome 32, Opera 22, Internet Explorer 9/10/11), transit-js decoding can deliver performance comparable to `JSON.parse` while adding considerably more value.
+Caching in addition to the tuned adaptive map implementation means that under a number of JavaScript implementations (Node.js, Chrome 32, Opera 22, Internet Explorer 9/10/11), transit-js decoding can deliver performance comparable to `JSON.parse` while adding considerably more value.

 ## Usage